bbucalonserra/mlops-best-practices/README.md

 proba
 ```

-## 7. Unitary Test
+## 7. Unity Test
-Applying unitary test in order to check if the received dataset has all columns.
+Applying unity test in order to check if the received dataset has all columns.
 Check the file [HERE](https://github.com/bbucalonserra/mlops-best-practices/blob/main/test/test_unitary.py).

 import pandas as pd